uCantHim/Torch/README.md

 Installation
 ------------

-You'll need the following libraries:
+You'll need the following libraries and tools:

  - Vulkan